adobe/adobe-photoshop-api-sdk/README.md

 ## Set up Photoshop API automation project by running one command

-This SDK helps you to set up a new project and installs [Adobe Photoshop API Library](https://github.com/adobe/aio-lib-photoshop-api) that enables the wide range of image editing features that span Photoshop, Lightroom, and Sensei services by running one command.
+Once you have your credentials in hand, the Adobe Photoshop API SDK can help you get started quickly by streamlining library installation, configuration and providing sample content.

+1. ___New Projects___: With one command, the SDK will create a new Node.js project that you can build upon with all the dependencies needed to use the Photoshop API.
+This includes the [Adobe Photoshop API Library](https://github.com/adobe/aio-lib-photoshop-api) along with sample code and test files.

-NOTE: If  you already have a project or service that only needs [Adobe Photoshop API Library](https://github.com/adobe/aio-lib-photoshop-api), go to Adobe Photoshop API Library, and follow the install instructions from there.
+1. ___Existing Projects___: If you have an existing project or service that simply requires the addition of the Adobe Photoshop API Library, go to [Adobe Photoshop API Library](https://github.com/adobe/aio-lib-photoshop-api), and follow the installation instructions.

 ### Quick Start